YingjingLu/BlockChain-Simulator/docs/config_and_trace.md

 ### StreamletMessageTrace
 * `proposal_task` is the array of tasks, each of which includes a proposal message that epoch leader sends to the other players.
 Each message also represents its inplicit echoing.
 * `vote_task` is an array of tasks, each of which includes a vote message that one player sends to another, each message also represents the inplicit echoing of this message among players.
-* `broadcast_input` is the list of tasks each includes the inplicit echoing of the message when a player receives an input to broadcast it to other players
+* `input_echo` is the list of tasks each includes the inplicit echoing of the message when a player receives an input to broadcast it to other players
+* `message_echo` is the list of tasks each includes an echo for a player who echos the message it receives that has not seen before and want to send it to other players
 ```
 {
-    "leader": "0",
-    "proposal": block proposal block object json
     "proposal_task": [
         task 1 json,
         task 2 json,